Pornhub: Search trends

-Under the heading of Pornhub Insights, the website regularly releases information extracted from its archive of searches: in what regions it is most used, female searches vis-à-vis male searches, the most popular search terms by year or area, variations in searches that parallel current events, and the like; in the first half of 2017, the top search term in the US was "hentai", and 37% of searchers for gay male porn are women.
+Under the heading of Pornhub Insights, the website regularly releases information extracted from its archive of searches: in what regions it is most used, female searches vis-à-vis male searches, the most popular search terms by year or area, variations in searches that parallel current events, and the like; in the first half of 2017, the top search term in the US was "hentai", or that gay male porn ranks as the second most viewed category on the website among female viewers with 37% of searchers in total for the genre being women.
 Annually since 2013, it releases a "Year In Review".
 Consequently, it has been called "the Kinsey Report of our time".
 According to research by data scientist Seth Stephens-Davidowitz, 25% of female searches for heterosexual porn on Pornhub involved keywords for painful, humiliating, or non-consensual sex.
-The Insights also found that the lesbian category has been consistently the most popular among female viewers since 2014 when gender statistics were first gathered (except in 2020 when the data was limited), and that women in general regardless of sexual orientation are more likely to search for lesbian-associated terms such as "scissoring" than men.
-Several articles; including those by Cosmopolitan, Glamour, and Women's Health magazines; have supported these findings through research of their own.
+The Insights also found that the lesbian category has been consistently the most popular among female viewers since 2014 when gender statistics were first gathered (except in 2020 when the data was limited), and that women in general regardless of sexual orientation are more likely to search for lesbian-associated terms such as "scissoring" than men, who are typically the target audience of such content.

 Pornhub has also reported on traffic trends and their relation to large events.
 Traffic was below usual levels during the solar eclipse of 21 August 2017.
 During the 2018 Hawaii false missile alert, web traffic to Pornhub in Hawaii fell by 77% (from typical Saturday figures) at 8:23 am, after the alert was sent, and increased 48% above typical levels at 9:01 am, after notification that the alert was erroneous.

 The COVID-19 pandemic has led to increased searches for pornographic content on the Internet, with Pornhub being the most searched site.
 The study analyzed data from Google Trends and Pornhub Insights to understand the behavior of users during the pandemic.
-The results showed a peak of 24.4% more searches for pornographic audiovisual material in 2020 compared to 2019 across the same dates (1 March –30 April) internationally.
+The results showed a peak of 24.4% more searches for pornographic audiovisual material in 2020 compared to 2019 across the same dates (1 March – 30 April) internationally.
 The increase in pornography searches seems to be conditioned by the marketing campaign promoted by Pornhub to offer free Premium content to encourage citizens to stay home, consuming pornography.
 The study also found a correlation between the percentage increase in searches for pornography made by men and women during the pandemic, as well as by age.